shane5ul/pyReSpect-time/README.md

 It containts a third module `common.py` which contains utilities required by both `contSpec.py` and `discSpec.py`.

-In addition to the python modules, jupyter notebook `interactContSpec.ipynb` is also included.
-These allow the user to experiment with parameter settings interactively.
+In addition to the python modules, a jupyter notebook `interactContSpec.ipynb` is also provisionally included.
+This allows the user to experiment with parameter settings interactively.

 ### Input Files